aeternity/aeternity/docs/garbage-collection.md

 Garbage-collecting during chain sync will slow down the sync process - exactly how much depends on the settings, but around 30 % is a reasonable expectation.
 The upside is that the on-disk footprint stays small.

+Note that the node cannot be sure when sync is fully completed.
+Garbage collection will wait (if `during_sync: false`) for the first indication that sync has completed _given the information available_.
+New information may arrive when other peers are found, but the garbage collector will not go back to waiting, once activated.

 ### `chain:garbage_collection:minimum_height`